 Affiliate marketing without cookies – can you imagine?
-Tracking accurately affiliate sales without any cookies in the process?
+Tracking affiliate sales accurately without any cookies in the process?
+Cookieless affiliate tracking?
 Once again, panic reigns in the world of affiliate marketers and advertisers.
 Just when we are getting used to the GDPR, Chrome (responsible for 70% of web browsing) will block third-party tracking cookies.

 Furthermore, Apple makes tracking on an iPhone optional based on the user’s opt-in.
 What does it mean for the future of affiliate marketing?

 If you are in the affiliate marketing business, you most likely ask yourself, what is going to change in 2023, when cookies are going to be blocked?

 If you are running an affiliate marketing business – either promoting affiliate products or running your own affiliate network – you won’t be affected.

 However, the consequences are big: personalization, targeting, and retargeting via advertisements must be done differently.

 What does the future hold for us regarding cookies, tracking IDs, and online privacy?
 And, what is the impact on marketers?
 In today’s blog post, we will discuss it based on 10 questions.

 Cookies are files.
 They are stored on a user’s device by a website he has visited.
 They come in two types: first-party cookies and third-party cookies.

 First-party cookies are usually used to make websites function better.
 Think of a function to stay logged in after closing your browser, viewing a site in dark mode, or a tick to no longer show a specific notification.
 They are not used for tracking users on the internet and can only be read by the website that has placed them.

 First-party cookies are exactly the type of cookies used in affiliate marketing and will not be affected by this recent change.